NajibHos/najibhos/README.md

 Here are a few of my most notable repositories:

 - [**EasyTeam**](https://github.com/NajibHos/EasyTeam) - EasyTeam is a modern team management system designed to streamline task assignments, track progress, and enhance productivity.
+- [**MoneyFlow**](https://github.com/NajibHos/MoneyFlow) - MoneyFlow is a simple and intuitive income, expense, and savings tracker designed to help you manage your finances effortlessly.

 Feel free to explore my repositories for more!